DeNA/mobilize-hive/README.md

 1) go through the [mobilize-base][mobilize-base] and [mobilize-ssh][mobilize-ssh] tests first

-2) clone the mobilize-hdfs repository
+2) clone the mobilize-hive repository

 From the project folder, run

-3) $ rake mobilize_hdfs:setup
+3) $ rake mobilize_hive:setup

 Copy over the config files from the mobilize-base and mobilize-ssh projects into the config dir, and populate the values in the hadoop.yml file.